"Woman, child, man and wife, the best love to have is the love of life"

 That aside, those too young to have known the old albums will discover some fabulous Hendrix here.
 The blistering rocker from The Experience "Look Over Yonder" just screams along as Jimi punches in some of his greatest rock licks, rising to a shattering, whiplash climax.
 There are the great Experience studio instrumentals "Tax Free" and "Midnight" which feature some breathtaking guitar.
 The beautiful, Santana-like, "Pali Gap" is one of Jimi's most moving and accomplished instrumentals.
 "Bleeding Heart" takes the Elmore James' lyric into new funky rock territory, as good as anything on "First Rays".
 Other treasures from the vault are another Dylan cover in "Drifter's Escape" and the title track, a quirky jazz experiment from Jimi, complete with a brass arrangement !

-A studio version of "Power Of Soul" by the Band Of Gypsys is also included but it is an utter mess here - the mix is all out of sync with the intro guitar parts misaligned and the opening "Yeah, yeah" vocal missing (it is present on an earlier mix as bootlegs reveal).
-Something went terribly wrong here.
-It looks like Jimi left it aside in this state (presumably intending to get back to it and finish it off) and Kramer put it out as it is thinking that it was how Jimi intended it.
-It's a shame because it is a superb song.
+A studio version of "Power Of Soul" by the Band Of Gypsys is also included but it is bizarre - at the beginning, tthe mix is all out of sync with the intro guitar parts misaligned and the opening "Yeah, yeah" vocal missing (it is present on an earlier mix as bootlegs reveal).
+A better mix (by Hendrix/Kramer) appeared on Both Sides Of The Sky in 2018.

 A couple of "alternate mixes" are also included.
-The early Olympic Studios mix of "Watchtower" is really a bit too close to the "Ladyland" version to merit inclusion on this set (it would have been better placed on the box set which would soon appear) and an exciting remix of "The Stars That Play With Laughing Sam's Dice" (originally the B-side of the UK single "Burning Of The Midnight Lamp").
-On that track the devastating guitar solo is mixed up front this time, fasten your seat belt !
+The early Olympic Studios mix of "Watchtower" is really a bit too close to the "Ladyland" version to merit inclusion on this set (it would have been better placed on the box set which would soon appear) and an exciting remix of "The Stars That Play With Laughing Sam's Dice" (previously on Loose Ends - the original muddy mix was the B-side of the UK single "Burning Of The Midnight Lamp" in 1967).
+On that track the devastating guitar solo is mixed up front this time, fasten your seat belt!

 "South Saturn Delta" - previously on "Lifelines" in a slightly different form